AfterShokz Aeropex Review – Are They Worth Your Money?

 At higher volumes, a considerable amount of sound vibrations is audible to people around you.

 But it has noticeably improved from older versions (AfterShokz Titanium & Air).
 At medium volume noise leaks less than before, almost inaudible.

 If you’re running, lifting weights or working out in a noisy gym, that won’t be a problem.
 But don’t take them to the library or a quiet office.

-The price of perfect situational awareness is the slightly worse audio quality, and for sports situations, that sacrifice is more than worth it.
+The price of perfect situational awareness is the slightly worse sound quality, and for sports situations, that sacrifice is more than worth it.

 Summary – 4.1/5 points

-Because Aeropex are the best bone conduction headphones to date (August 2019), which are a fantastic choice for many sports situations where awareness is needed.
+Because they are the best bone conduction headphones to date (August 2019).
+They’re are a fantastic choice for many sports situations where you need awareness.